render-examples/django-quick-start/README.md

 # Deploy a Django App on Render

-This is a sample [Django](https://www.djangoproject.com/) app bootstrapped using [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) and set up to work with PostgreQL on Render.
+This is a sample [Django](https://www.djangoproject.com/) app bootstrapped using [cookiecutter-django](https://github.com/pydanny/cookiecutter-django) and set up to work with PostgreSQL on Render.

 The sample app is deployed at https://django.onrender.com.